Your search results

 For investors and homeowners alike, that can mean losing tens or even hundreds of thousands of dollars after a property sale.

-The good news is that the U.S. tax code offers several legal strategies to reduce, defer, or eliminate capital gains tax on real estate.
-Investors across the country and especially in fast-growing markets like Texas routinely use these methods to preserve profits and continue building wealth through property ownership.
+The good news is that the U.S. tax code offers several legal strategies to reduce, defer, or eliminate capital gains tax.
+Investors across the country, especially in fast-growing markets like Texas, routinely use these methods to preserve profits and continue building wealth through property ownership.

 Understanding Capital Gains Tax on Real Estate